atuinsh/atuin-stand/README.md

-# Atuin Stand
+# `atuin-stand

 > "stand" - a contiguous community of trees sufficiently uniform in composition, structure, age, size, class, distribution, spatial arrangement, condition, or location on a site of uniform quality to distinguish it from adjacent communities

-Atuin Stand is a set of libraries that implement a generic, ordered tree.
+`atuin-stand` is a set of libraries that implement a generic, ordered tree.
 The API and data format is designed to be consistent across all the implementations.

 Currently, there are implementations for: